Irrational-Encoding-Wizardry/guide.encode.moe/encoding/preparation.md

 So, do some ABX testing and decide for yourself.

-Encoding a lossy audio-track with a lossless one is a monumentally stupid idea.
+Encoding a lossy audio-track with a lossless codec is a monumentally stupid idea.
 Lossless Audio Codecs are not magic.
 They can't generate infomation that has been lost by lossy audio compression.
 You will still get the same lossy audio track but you will encode it with a lot more bitrate.